khagiwar/debugger.en/help/debugger1/solutions.md

 ![](assets/analytics-hits-expand.jpg)

-This screen displays all requests since the Debugger was opened or the requests were cleared.
+This screen displays all requests since the Adobe Experience Pllatform Debugger was opened or the requests were cleared.
 Default parameters are mapped to friendly names automatically.
 [Prop and eVar](https://docs.adobe.com/content/help/en/analytics/implementation/vars/page-vars/evar.html) variables can be mapped to your custom friendly names (for example, "prop1" could display as "User Type") if you authenticate using the "Link Analytics" feature (see below).
 Requests are displayed in sequence from left to right.

 **Download:** Save all requests made to the report suite as an Excel spreadsheet.